-At the Law Offices of Richard A. Sarner, we consult with tax experts, accountants and financial experts to create trusts for children and minors.
+At the Richard A. Sarner, Esq., we consult with tax experts, accountants and financial experts to create trusts for children and minors.
 We evaluate your current financial situation and discuss allowances within the tax code, Medicaid and the law that can be used to leverage available assets for various purposes, while protecting them at the same time.

-If you have a child or minor whose health or financial needs can be secured through a trust, contact an estate planning lawyer the Law Offices of Richard A. Sarner in Stamford, Connecticut, or New York City.
+If you have a child or minor whose health or financial needs can be secured through a trust, contact an estate planning lawyer the Richard A. Sarner, Esq. in Stamford, Connecticut, or New York City.

 Trusts – Considering the Options Available to You

-The Law Offices of Richard A. Sarner advises and represents clients in regard to the following:
+The Richard A. Sarner, Esq. advises and represents clients in regard to the following:

 - Special needs trusts